-- Middle ear – separated from the outer ear by the eardrum.
+- middle ear – separated from the outer ear by the eardrum.
 The eardrum moves in response to sound waves.
-The movement is amplified by tiny bones within the middle ear.
+The movement is amplified by tiny bones within the middle ear

-- Inner ear – the amplified sound waves are picked up by a little spiral-shaped organ called the cochlea.
-Tiny hair-like nerve endings within the cochlea sense the vibration and pass the message – interpreted into electrical impulses – to the cochlear nerve.
+- inner ear – the amplified sound waves are picked up by a little spiral-shaped organ called the cochlea.
+Tiny hair-like nerve endings within the cochlea sense the vibration and pass the message – interpreted into electrical impulses – to the cochlear nerve

-- Damaged hair cells within the inner ear
+- hair cells in the inner ear

-- Damage to the cochlear nerve
+- the cochlear nerve

-- Damage to auditory pathways in the brain stem.
+- auditory pathways in the brain stem.

-- Health problems in utero – such as reduced oxygen supply to the fetus.
+- health problems in utero – such as reduced oxygen supply to the fetus

-- Health problems at birth – such as premature birth, jaundice or low birth weight.
+- health problems at birth – such as premature birth, jaundice or low birth weight

-- Other disorders – in rare cases, auditory neuropathy is associated with other neurological disorders such as Charcot-Marie-Tooth disorder and Friedrich’s ataxia.
+- other disorders – in rare cases, auditory neuropathy is associated with other neurological disorders such as Charcot-Marie-Tooth disorder and Friedrich’s ataxia

-- Other affected family members – some children with auditory neuropathy have similarly affected family members.
+- other affected family members – some children with auditory neuropathy have similarly affected family members.
 This suggests a genetic component.

 Auditory neuropathy is diagnosed using a number of tests including:

-- Auditory brainstem response (ABR) – electrodes on the ears and head detect brain wave patterns when the person is exposed to a series of sounds.
-Typically, a person with auditory neuropathy has little or no response.
+- auditory brainstem response (ABR) – electrodes on the ears and head detect brain wave patterns when the person is exposed to a series of sounds.
+Typically, a person with auditory neuropathy has little or no response

-- Otoacoustic emissions (OAE) – a tiny microphone is placed inside the ear canal to check whether the cochlear hair cells are working.
+- otoacoustic emissions (OAE) – a tiny microphone is placed inside the ear canal to check whether the cochlear hair cells are working.
 If so, the microphone will pick up the faint sounds made by the hairs as they respond to noise.
-Typically, a person with auditory neuropathy has some properly functioning hair cells.
+Typically, a person with auditory neuropathy has some properly functioning hair cells

-- Other hearing tests – such as speech recognition.
-Generally speaking, a person with auditory neuropathy performs poorly when the test is given with background noise.
+- other hearing tests – such as speech recognition.
+Generally speaking, a person with auditory neuropathy performs poorly when the test is given with background noise

-- Other tests – to rule out other conditions that may present similar symptoms, such as multiple sclerosis.
+- other tests – to rule out other conditions that may present similar symptoms, such as multiple sclerosis.

-- Hearing aids – to amplify all sounds.
+- hearing aids – to amplify all sounds.
 Generally, adults with auditory neuropathy don’t find hearing aids particularly helpful.

-The medical field is also divided on how to teach children with auditory neuropathy to communicate.
+The medical field is divided on how to teach children with auditory neuropathy to communicate.
 One school of thought advocates teaching the child sign language; the other suggests that the child should be equipped with devices (such as hearing aids) and given support to learn to listen and speak.
 Some medical professionals believe that a combination of the two approaches is best, because there is no way of knowing whether the child’s hearing will improve, stay the same or deteriorate.